arinze-edeh/cloud-infrastructure-devops-labs/azure/compute/azure-vm-cli/README.md

-# Azure VM Creation Using Azure CLI – Compute Lab
+# Azure VM Creation Using Azure CLI

 ## Lab Overview
 - This lab demonstrates how to create an Azure Virtual Machine using the Azure CLI without access to the Azure Portal.